isomerpages/sportsg-corp/_what-we-do/Singapore Sports Institute/Science & Technology.md

 * **SSI Annual Symposium 2018** - This year’s Singapore Sport Science Symposium is held together with the ASIA (Associations of Sports Institutes in Asia) Congress where member countries such as Japan, Qatar, Hong Kong and Singapore will come together for its Annual General Meeting and Congress with the aim of enhancing the future of high performance sport in Asia.
 The theme for the Congress is ‘Sport Integrity’. - [Read more](/singapore-sports-institute/science-and-technology/ssi-annual-symposium-2018/)

-* **SSI Annual Symposium 2018** - The SSI Annual Symposium 2014 will be held at the newly opened Sports Hub on 10 & 11 Nov 2014.
+* **SSI Annual Symposium 2014** - The SSI Annual Symposium 2014 will be held at the newly opened Sports Hub on 10 & 11 Nov 2014.
 This year’s theme is “New Frontiers in Elite Sport Performance”.
 Renowned regional and international speakers will share the world leading knowledge and applications of sports science, sports medicine, sports analytics and sports technology. - [Read more](/singapore-sports-institute/science-and-technology/ssi-annual-symposium-2014/)

+* **SSI Annual Symposium 2013** - The SSI Annual Symposium 2013 was held on the 11-12 July 2013 at Concorde Hotel, Singapore.
+Distinguished keynote speakers were:
+Dr Ken van Someren, Director of R&D, GSK Human Performance Lab UK
+Prof Takashi Katsuta, Coach & Coach Educator; Japan Olympic Committee & Japan Sport Council - [Read more](/singapore-sports-institute/science-and-technology/ssi-annual-symposium-2013/)